drfuzzi/mqtt-pico-micropython/README.md

 ### 3. Setting Up MQTT Client – Publisher (on your laptop)
 Start the client as a publisher using:
 `mosquitto_pub -h 192.168.x.x -m “This is CSC2006” -t csc2006`
-Ensure the broker's IP and topic match the subscriber's settings.
+Ensure the broker's IP and topic match the subscriber's settings (`-h` to specify the IP for the broker and `-t` to specify the topic).

 ### 4. Setting Up MQTT Client (on the M5StickC Plus)
-Configure the MQTT client on M5StickC Plus using API libraries and the provided sample code (Lab 4 – mqtt.ino).
+Configure the MQTT client on M5StickC Plus using API libraries and the provided sample code [mqtt.ino](mqtt.ino).
 Ensure correct SSID, password, and broker IP.
 Test communication with the PC subscriber.

 ## Common Problems and Solutions
 - **Mismatched Topics**: Ensure both publisher and subscriber are using the same topic name.